Shoaling of Finite-Amplitude Rogue Waves: Acknowledgements

 \section{Acknowledgements}

 S.M. and J.K. were supported by the Swiss National Science Foundation under grant 200020-175697.
+S.M. also acknowledges the support of Nanyang Technological University Start-up Funds.
 Y.H. acknowledges the support from the Distinguished Postdoctoral Fellowship Scheme of the Hong Kong Polytechnic University.
-A.C. acknowledges support from Okinawa Institute of Science and Technology (OIST) with subsidy funding from the Government of Japan's Cabinet Office.
+A.C. acknowledges support from the Okinawa Institute of Science and Technology (OIST) with subsidy funding from the Government of Japan's Cabinet Office.
 Authors are also grateful to Dr. Kapil Chauhan and Theo Gresley-Daines from the University of Sydney for their support and advice on the experimental setup and valuable help with the installation.

 \textbf{Declaration of Interests}.
 The authors report no conflict of interest.